fangtian-zhong/fangtian-zhong.github.io/teaching/csci112-spring-2024/classwork/classwork11.md

 ---

 ## Logistics
-* Due: Wednesday, September 27th AoE.
+* Due: Wednesday, Feburary 21th AoE.
 * Submission instructions: make sure that the required file (`sum.c`) is in your `/classwork/week6/wed/` directory.
 * Deadline reminder: after the deadline passes, you cannot earn any points for